 The Generics Predicament – Part 1 of a 6 Part Series

-Considering the scope and value of these opportunities, the customer journey should serve as the nucleus of a company’s marketing, sales, and operational strategies.
+Considering the scope and value of these opportunities, the importance of the customer journey should serve as the nucleus of a company’s marketing, sales, and operational strategies.
 Yet these mapping efforts don’t seem to live up to the hype, prompting the question: Why aren’t customer journeys driving results?
 We see five primary reasons.
-Up first: The Generics Predicament.
+Up first: The generics customer journey.

 Customer journeys, no matter how detailed, are generic to their category.